Pegatron: PEGA Design and Engineering (PEGA D&E)

-PEGA CASA (Pegatron MID - ID design team)
+PEGA CASA (PEGATRON MID - ID design team)

-Led by Alain Lee, the PEGA CASA design team (originally branched off from the Asus design team) is dedicated to the design and development of non-IT products in addition to the existing IT product design, including notebooks, smartphones, e-books, network communication equipment, displays, projectors, cleaning robots and more.
+Led by Alain Lee, the PEGA CASA design team (originally branched off from the ASUS design team) is dedicated to the design and development of non-IT products in addition to the existing IT product design, including notebooks, smartphones, e-books, network communication equipment, displays, projectors, cleaning robots and more.
 These non-IT products include home appliances (PEGA CASA), fashion accessories, vehicle accessories (PEGA MOTORS), building interior design and building materials, multimedia ads and marketing, and cultural businesses.

 Controversies

 Working conditions

-In December 2014, a BBC investigation exposed poor working conditions and employee mistreatment at Pegatron factories making Apple products near Shanghai.
+In December 2014, the BBC accused poor working conditions and employee mistreatment at PEGATRON factories making the Big Tech Apple products near Shanghai.
 It found staff being forced to work eighteen days in a row without any days off, workers falling asleep on the production line during shifts lasting between 12 and 16 hours, forced overtime, and a cramped dormitory room which twelve workers were forced to share.